 The cover, pictured above, juxtaposed the daily hardships endured by BIPOC healthcare workers against the issues Dr. Hsiao and Dr. Nishtala saw and experienced.
 “There was an obvious dissonance for what was going on in two separate realities,” Dr. Hsiao said, “and those realities came down to how privileged each person was.”

-“We were watching our Black residents being cheered on,” Dr. Nishtala said, “yet also denied basic human rights.
+“We were watching our Black residents being cheered on as physicians,” Dr. Nishtala said, “yet also denied basic human rights in society at large.
 You can’t celebrate parts of someone and deny other parts of their identity at the same time.”

 The cover embodied several of those aspects, felt over the entirety of the pandemic as a summation of the last eighteen months.
 Dr. Hsiao, a visual artist, would brainstorm ideas with Dr. Nishtala, a slam poetry performer, in a process that would play to each other’s strengths.
 Dr. Nishtala would describe the scene and provide details like colors and objects, which Dr. Hsiao would combine into a drawing, perfecting the layout and composition.